 Resume writing is easier said than done.
-When you a write a resume, you must take into consideration that you only have 15 seconds to catch the hiring manager’s attention.
+When you write a resume, you must take into consideration that you only have 15 seconds to catch the hiring manager’s attention.
 As a newbie in resume writing, can you create a professional resume that will land you the interview and eventually get the job?

 Your resume is like a product brochure of yourself.
 Selling yourself to the employers is your main goal.